Thane Police cleans house, transfers 49 blacklisted cops

-After a raid at an illegal dance bar revealed how Thane policemen worked hand in glove with the culprits, 49 cops from the Shil-Dayghar police station, including two officers, were transferred and now await an inquiry
+After raid at an illegal dance bar revealed how Thane policemen worked hand in glove with culprits, 49 cops from the Shil-Dayghar police station, including two officers, were transferred and now await an inquiry

 It was during a raid at an illegal dance bar in the Shil Phata area last month that the Thane Police discovered how some of its own men were allegedly working hand in glove with the culprits.

 Thane Joint Commissioner of Police V V Lakshmi Narayana ordered the transfer of 49 cops from the Shil-Dayghar police station for allegedly turning a blind eye to the illegal operations of a dance bar in their jurisdiction.
 File pic

 Taking decisive action yesterday, Thane Joint Commissioner of Police (CP) V V Lakshmi Narayana ordered the transfer of 49 policemen including two officers from the Shil-Dayghar police station, and ordered an inquiry into their roles in the racket.

 On April 15, the special branch of Thane Police had carried out a raid at Utsav Bar, and incredibly, the force found a diary at the premises that not only had the names of all the crooked cops, but also contained details of how much money they had taken to turn a blind eye to the illegal operations at the bar.

 “We had found a diary in the bar that mentioned that Senior Police Inspector R S Pawar of Shil-Dayghar police station took Rs 30,000 monthly, Inspector Uday Jadhav took Rs 10,000, police naiks took Rs 5,000 each, hawaldars took Rs 3,000 and other constables took Rs 1,000 per month,” said a cop, on condition of anonymity.